You are here

-It is anticipated that the first of the smaller pack sizes will be registered from January 2020.
+New smaller pack sizes were registered from February 2020.
 The fentanyl indication changes came into effect in the first half of 2020.
-Due to the large number of opioid products on the Australian market the other changes will be phased in.
+Due to the large number of opioid products on the Australian market the other changes will be phased in subsequently.

 What should I do with prescription opioids that I don't use anymore?

 You should return unused opioids to your local pharmacy.
 The TGA website has more information about Safe disposal of unwanted medicines.

 The TGA's team of doctors, pharmacists and other medicines specialists received advice from the Opioid Regulatory Advisory Group (ORAG).

 Organisations represented on ORAG included: Australian and New Zealand Society of Palliative Medicine, PainAustralia, the Australian and New Zealand College of Anaesthetists Faculty of Pain Medicine, Royal Melbourne Hospital, the Australian Medical Association, Palliative Care Australia, University of Western Australia, the Royal Australasian College of Physicians, Australian Commission on Safety and Quality in Health Care, Tasmanian Health Services, Society of Hospital Pharmacists of Australia, Pharmaceutical Society of Australia, and the Royal Australian College of General Practitioners.